 Costa Brava’s best beaches

-The Costa Brava’s coastline is almost 300 kilometres (186 miles) long and very varied, with wide bays, small coves and high cliffs.
+The Costa Brava’s coastline is almost 300 kilometers (186 miles) long and very varied, with wide bays, small coves, and high cliffs.
 Whether you are looking for a beautiful stretch of golden sand or a tiny, hidden cove, you can find it here.

 The whitewashed town of Tamariu boasts one of the most beautiful sandy beaches of the Costa Brava: Platja de Tamariu.
 It has great water sports facilities and connects to several smaller coves.
 The village of Cadaqués is home to the Cap de Creus Nature Reserve which forms a series of beautiful, unspoilt coves.
 Or, check out Empuriabrava, which offers some of the Costa Brava’s widest and longest beaches with excellent facilities.

 La Cala del Golfet, in Calella de Palafrugell, is another stunning beach worth visiting.
 But there are so many beautiful beaches that it is impossible for me to choose a favorite.
 I therefore highly recommend exploring as many different beaches as you can if you decide to take your family vacation in Spain to the Costa Brava!

 The Costa Brava is well known for its cuisine and boasts a surprising number of really high quality restaurants (including one of the best restaurants in the world).